top of page

 Is this serious?
 What's the point?

 Yes, it is serious.
-However, it is not about trying to "maximize turnout" or get any specific person or party into power.
-It is an earnest attempt at connecting people who are able to exercise their constitutional right to vote but aren't personally interested in that, with people who do not have that right.
+However, it is genuinely not about trying to "maximize turnout" or get any specific person or party into power.
+The person making this project and typing these words does not believe in representative democracy.
+Rather, Vote By Pal is an earnest attempt at connecting people who are able to exercise their constitutional right to vote but aren't personally interested in that, with people who do not have that right.

 But aren't you basically just trying to trick people into voting?